-To fulfil our aims we use the 'Come and See' programme of Religious Education.
+We are piloting the new planning provided by the Trust in line with the new Religious Education Directory.
+This will then be implemented across school the following year.
 In accordance with the guidelines from the Bishops' Conference.
 Children receive 2.5 hours of Religious Education each week.
 It integrates the Catechism of the Catholic Church, the Catholic End of Year Expectations and the Religious Education Curriculum Directory.
 Children explore the mystery of Faith through Scripture and Tradition.
-Links are made explicitly in planning documents to the resources and plans are adapted to meet the needs of the unique cohort.
-Lessons are very well resourced with both interactive stimuli, a variety of artefacts and making cross curricular links.
-There are three topics taught each term and 2 other 'faith' units; Islam, Hinduism, Sikhism and Judaism.
-Come and See meets the requirements of the Curriculum Directory.
+Lessons are well resourced with both interactive stimuli and enhanced with creative opportunities for children to respond to and make cross curricular links.
+There are three topics taught each term and 2 other 'faith' units; Islam, Hinduism, Sikhism and Judaism